hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 The vast and complex universe created by King is composed of all his novels together, tied around the Dark Tower.
-For me, he has accomplished his dream of creating something his own Tokien like universe.
+For me, he has accomplished his dream of creating something comparable in complexity to Tolkien's work.

 [0]: https://www.goodreads.com/review/show/3920288?book_show_action=true&from_review_page=1